franeze/my_portfolio/README.md

 # Francisco_Navarro
-<h1 align="center">Hi 👋, I'm Francisco Navarro</h1>
+<h1 align="center">Francisco Navarro</h1>
-<h3 align="center">A Data Analist and PhD candidate</h3>
+<h3 align="center">Jr. Data Analyst/BI Analyst and PhD candidate</h3>
-Transitioning from a career as a Doctoral Researcher and seeking a full-time role in data analytics.
+Transitioning from a career as a Doctoral Researcher and seeking a full-time role in data analytics and BI.
 Bringing a strong background in research methodologies, data analysis, and statistical techniques, with hands-on experience in SQL, R programming, spreadsheets and data visualization.

-#

 I'll share my projects and papers here

-#

 ## **Power BI**
 #### Project 1: City Bike-Share Client Usage Trends